PelionIoT/mbl-docs/Docs/tutorials/update_mbl.md

 <!--Leave the links empty; that will make them surface in our final checks and we'll know to fix them-->

 - The build artefacts for the image to send as the update payload.
 See the [build tutorial]() for instructions.
-- An internet connection on the target.
+- An internet connection on the device.
 [Follow the tutorial to setup an internet connection]().
 - A device running an MBL image that can connect to a Pelion account.
 [Follow the first tutorial in this series]() to request an account.
 - The directory in which the manifest tool was initialised, [as reviewed in the development environment setup]().
 <span class="notes">This *must* be the directory from which the `update_default_resources.c` file was obtained for building MBL.</span>